Section 20 Maps with leaflet

 • weight: the thickness of the boundary lines;

-• popup = ~ctyua16nm: if the mouse is clicked inside a region, display the value in the ctyua16nm column in the simplifiedBoundaries@data data frame.
+• popup = ~CTYUA23NM: if the mouse is clicked inside a region, display the value in the CTYUA23NM column in the simplifiedBoundaries data frame.

 20.3.4 Using different colours for regions

 We can use a different colour for each region, depending on some other data value.
-Here, we will just use blue for English counties and red for Welsh ones.
-If we inspect simplifiedBoundaries@data$ctyua16nmw, we can see that the Welsh counties are region numbers 153 to 174; we’ll create c a colour vector manually:
+Here, we will colour the counties by the UK country they are in, where England, Scotland, Wales and Northern Ireland counties are coloured orange, blue, red and green respectively.
+If we inspect simplifiedBoundaries$CTYUA23NM, we can see the order of the counties and we can create a colour vector and assign the appropriate colours for the regions manually:

 We’ll redraw the map, increasing fillOpacity slightly above 0: